Chillyzz/Ontology-and-knowledge-base-construction/Concepts/Geometry.md

 ## Triangle 三角形
 1. Triangle \\ in Polygon : polygon with three sides and three angles.
-2. Isosceles Triangle \\ in Triangle : Two sides are equal, and the angles opposite those sides are equal.
-3. Equilateral Triangle \\ in Isosceles Triangle : All sides are equal, and all angles are 60°.
-4. Scalene Triangle \\ in Triangle : All sides and angles are different.
-5. Acute Triangle \\ in Triangle : All angles are less than 90°.
-6. Right Triangle \\ in Triangle : One angle is exactly 90°.
-7. Obtuse Triangle \\ in Triangle : One angle is greater than 90°.
-8. Isosceles Right Triangle \\ in Isosceles Triangle, in Right Triangle : A right triangle where the two legs are equal, and the angles are 45° 45° 90°.

 ## Quadrilateral 四边形
 1. Quadrilateral \\ in Polygon : A polygon with four sides.